 What is Neurofeedback Therapy for Depression?

 Mood and anxiety disorders are among the common mental disorders in the US.
-It includes various psychiatric disorders such as post-traumatic disorder (PTSD), generalized anxiety disorder (GAD), and depression.
+It includes various psychiatric disorders, such as post-traumatic disorder (PTSD), generalized anxiety disorder (GAD), and depression.
 Depressive disorders are characterized by severe and persistent sadness, which interferes with normal function and frequently results in a lack of interest or pleasure in activities.
 Treatment options for these disorders generally include pharmacotherapy or psychotherapy.
-However, not all patients respond to these therapies, and some may experience adverse effects.
+However, not all patients respond to these therapies; some may experience adverse effects.

 A therapy method known as neurofeedback, called EEG (electroencephalogram) biofeedback , gives clients instant feedback from a computer-based program that measures their brainwave activity.
 The program helps patients identify their cognitive patterns and attempt to change them by using auditory or visual cues.
 Clients can learn to control and enhance their brain function through this approach, which should help to lessen the symptoms of numerous neurological disorders and mental health conditions.